sonnbon/pizza/README.md

-# pizza
-This is a pizza calculator
+Pizza Calculator

+Connor Williams

+The program in this directory is a pizza calculator, which takes two inputs and outputs an answer in dollars per square inch.